 As proof-of-principle, we selected 20 “N-early responders” (5 min –2 hrs) TFs from a time-course study [25] for medium throughput identification of the TF-target edges in root cells using TARGET.
 As a positive control, we chose six TFs that have previously been validated in the N response in planta – TGA1/TGA4 [27], NAC4 [28], LBD38 [29] and CRF4/CDF1 [25].
 We also selected 14 TFs for which we have now demonstrated a role in N-signaling (ASR3, BEE2, bZIP3, C2H2, COL5, ERF056/060, GATA17/17-L, HHO2/3, HSFB2A, HYH, and ZFP4).
 Our TARGET experiments revealed that the direct regulated targets of each of the 20 TFs overlap significantly with NxTime responsive genes in root and/or shoot (Fig. 1c).
-Impressively, combined these 20 N-early response TFs regulate 73% of all NxTime responsive genes from both organs, supporting their collective role in mediating the dynamic N response in plants.
+Impressively, these 20 N-early response TFs, when combined, regulate 73% of all NxTime responsive genes from both organs, supporting their collective role in mediating the dynamic N response in plants.
 The enrichment of N-related processes in the shared targets of these 20 TFs (Fig. 3b), indicates that the influence of these 20 TFs converge on the N response.
 We also observed that the distribution of edges in the validated TF-target network resembles a scale-free network [46] (Fig. 3a), a common feature of biological networks that provides robustness [47].
 Signal integration, an emergent property of biological systems [48], could explain the large number (258) of N-responsive TFs in shoots and roots, roughly 10% of all the predicted Arabidopsis TFs [25].
 This type of complex combinatorial interaction between TFs, which can fine-tune the response to signal inputs [49], has been observed previously in plants [50, 51] and other systems [52-54].

 The TARGET system which reports information on the direct regulated TF targets, provides much needed in vivo context to TF-binding data.
 We found that the enrichment of the TF binding motif in the promoters of TF-regulated targets is specific to the direction of regulation (e.g. induction vs. repression) for a majority of the TFs in our study (Fig. 2).
 This result suggests that direct TF-binding in the promoter of a target is typically associated with one regulatory effect (induction vs. repression).
-We also observed that in vitro TF-target binding is a poor indicator of TF-regulation, e.g. the vast majority of TF-bound genes are not regulated by the TF in plant cells (Table S22).
-Because each TF has both induced and repressed direct targets (Tables S1-S20), regulation that cannot be explained by binding to the primary cis-element may involve weaker secondary cis-elements, binding elsewhere (e.g. gene body), or partner TFs which are not present in in vitro binding assays.
+We also observed that in vitro TF-target binding is a poor indicator of TF-regulation, e.g. the vast majority of TF-bound genes are not regulated by the TF [Not so clear.
+Is this one TF?
+If so which one?
+Or should this be TFs?] in plant cells (Table S22).
+Because each TF both induces and represses direct targets (Tables S1-S20), regulation that cannot be explained by binding to the primary cis-element may involve weaker secondary cis-elements, binding elsewhere (e.g. gene body), or partner TFs which are not present in in vitro binding assays.

 To facilitate the incorporation of the large amount of available TF binding data into our GRN, we compiled data on TF-target cis-motifs and used hierarchical clustering to compile 1282 cis-motifs into 80 representative cis-motif clusters (Fig. S2).
 The resulting cis-motif clusters separate into families, as seen for clustering of 529 DAP motifs into 57 clusters [16] and clustering of the 489 plant TF cis-motifs in the JASPAR database into 35 clusters [55].
 We found that sets of genes that are directly induced or repressed by the 20 TFs tested in the TARGET system, share common cis-elements in their promoters (Fig. 4).
 This approach facilitates the identification of TFs that work together to regulate shared targets.